jhanaviB/Ecommerce/README.md

 **ii) Inventory service:**
 Inventory service with mysql running in a docker container and migration for sql queries done using Flyway.

+Spring Cloud OpenFeign is used to communicate between the order and inventory services to check if the item to be ordered is in stock or not.